matthias-stemmler/wnf/README.md

 This crate provides safe Rust abstractions over (a part of) this API.
 If you are looking for raw bindings to the API, take a look at the [`ntapi`](https://docs.rs/ntapi/latest/ntapi/) crate.

-Note that while great care was taken in making these abstractions memory safe, there cannot be a guarantee due to the undocumented nature of the API.
+Note that while great care was taken in making these abstractions memory-safe, there cannot be a guarantee due to the undocumented nature of the API.

 ## Installation